-Trichosanthes plants are half hardy annual vines that range in height from 3 to 5 M in height.
+Trichosanthes plants are half hardy annual vines that range from 3 to 5 metres (10 to 16 feet) in height.

-Trichosanthes species have broad leaves and bloom from late in the summer through to autumn with fringed white flowers.
+Trichosanthes species have broad leaves.
+They bloom from late in the summer through to autumn, when they carry fringed white flowers.

-They carry fruits that are up to 60 cm in length.
+Following blooming they produce fruits that are up to 60 cm (2 feet) in length.